wwsh/EasyAdminBundle/README.md

 **Requirements**

   * Symfony 2.3+ or 3.x applications (Silex not supported).
-  * Doctrine ORM entities (Doctrine ODM and Propel not supported).
+  * Doctrine ORM entities and ODM documents (Propel not supported).
   * Entities with composite keys or using inheritance are not supported.

 Documentation